 Growing Up Royan: First Day Of School – As a Kindergarten educator, this post really spoke to me.
 I think it can help us see the school experience from a child’s perspective, and even think more about how we can support students in this new environment.
 I’m hoping that this post might inspire a discussion around these important topics.

 Guide To The Four Frames – Anamaria Ralph, a Kindergarten teacher in Toronto, wrote this blog post to explain the Four Frames in the new Kindergarten Program Document to her parents.
 It’s a great post that includes many pictures to help connect the play that you may see in class to the learning expectations.
 Hope you find it useful.

 Linking The Forest To Self-Regulation – This is a wonderful blog post that captures how we feel about our time in the forest at Rousseau School.

-New Study Finds The Real Key To Early Literacy – More interesting reading that Mrs. Raymond shared with us this week.
-This article really complements how we approach literacy instruction, and aligns with the information that a Speech Language Pathologist shared with me a couple of years ago at Dr. Davey School.
+New Study Finds The Real Key To Early Literacy – More interesting reading that Mrs. Raymond shared with us.
+This article really complements how we approach literacy instruction, and aligns with the information that a Speech Language Pathologist shared with me a few years ago at Dr. Davey School.
 Her recommendation was to take down word walls, and here’s why.

 Ordinary Moments – This video really sums up the pedagogy behind the new K Program Document.
 “Noticing and naming” allows students to see the links between these ordinary moments and the learning that they’re doing.